dqian3/autobahn-artifact/README.md

 - `egress_penalty`: DEPRECATED: For egress blips how much egress delay is added

 The configs for each experimented are located the `experiment_configs` folder.
 To run a specific experiment copy and paste the experiment config into the fab remote task.
-For all experiments besides the scaling experiment you will want to make sure `nodes=1`.
-This will create 1 node per region specificed in the settings.json file.

 ## Reading Output Results